mandelsoft/landscaper/docs/usage/Installations.md

 imports of the referenced blueprint.

-Using the spec field `imports` it is possible to import data for the installation from variou sources.
+Using the spec field `imports` it is possible to import data for the installation from various sources.
 This data must then be used to satisfy the imports of the referenced blueprint.
-By default there is a matching mechanism in place that matches the imports of an installation directly with the imports of the blueprint by the used name.
+By default, there is a matching mechanism in place that matches the imports of an installation directly with the imports of the blueprint by the used name.

-This default mapping required the imported data to directly match the data structure requested by the imports of blueprint.
-Because this must not necessarily be the case under all circumtances it is possible to define an explicit mapping of data from tthe installation imports to the blueprint imports.
+This default mapping requires the imported data to directly match the data structure requested by the imports of blueprint.
+Because this must not necessarily be the case under all circumstances it is possible to define an explicit mapping of data from tthe installation imports to the blueprint imports.
 This is done by [import data mappings](#import-data-mappings).

-For both purposes (the default mapping by name and the explicit data mapping), every installation imports feature a `name` attribute, that must be unique for all imports, regardless of their types.
+For both purposes (the default mapping by name and the explicit data mapping), every installation import features a `name` attribute, that must be unique for all imports, regardless of their types.

-There are two basic types of imports for an installation:
+There are several types of imports for an installation:
 - **[Data imports](#data-imports)** which are used to satisfy blueprint imports defined by a schema.
    These kind of imports can also be mapped/transformed in the installation.
 - **[Target imports](#target-imports)** must match and cannot be mapped/transformed by the installation.